owusu-king/owusu-king/README.md

 *Hey, Thanks for hitting my page.
 I'm King Owusu, a very versatile indidual who love to collaborate and learn new things.*

-**I love everything about the fascinating world of IT.
-Cybersecurity & Artificial Intelligence are my favorite topics**
+**I love everything about the fascinating world of IT especially Cybersecurity & Artificial Intelligence**
 **My passion is found in systems security, breaking barriers, and building intelligent solutions** **I like to explore novel ideas, participate in intellectual challenges and to engage my brain on very uncomfortable journeys.**
 **Lifelong learner focused on practical skills, research, and real-world impact**